cascadiajs/cascadiajs-2022/src/views/content/sponsorships/next-steps.md

 ![Expo Hall layout](/images/sunriver/homestead-expo-hall.png)

-Expo Hall tables are 6 feet long and 30 inches wide and will be set-up in the entrance hall located directly outside of the Talk Track room.
+The Expo Hall will be set-up in the entrance hall located directly outside of the Talk Track room.
+There will be coffee stationed at either end of the hallway and our Registration table will be in the center.
 Some important notes:

+- Tables are 6 feet long and 30 inches wide.
+- There will be room for a single pop-up banner (3 ft wide) that you can place next to your booth.
 - You will be assigned a booth location when you check-in with us on August 30.
 - We will run power to each booth.
 - Sponsors will be responsible for setting-up monitors, pop-up banners, tablecloths and staffing their booths.